-Here at The Law Firm of William Babich, LLC, we specialize in recovering money for people who have suffered serious personal injury as a result of someone else’s negligence.
-The attorneys at The Law Firm of William Babich, LLC, have years of experience handling claims involving:
+Here at The Babich Law Firm, we specialize in recovering money for people who have suffered serious personal injury as a result of someone else’s negligence.
+The attorneys at Babich Law have many years of experience handling claims involving:

 - Auto, truck, motorcycle, and drunk driving accidents;

 - Slip and falls;

 - Wrongful Death;

 Call The Babich Law Firm today for a free consultation.
 We know that choosing the right attorney is an important decision and that is why we will take the time to discuss your case and answer your questions.